PokemonHacker1337/HackedFlashGames/README.md

 Age of War 2:
 Start with lots of money and XP, the cooldown for special moves has been disabled (ignore the cooldown timer), insane difficulty unlocked, infinite population.

+Commando Assault:
+Start with $9999999.

+Commando Assault (1.1):
+Start with $9999999, all levels unlocked.

+Commando Assault (1.2):
+Start with $9999999, all levels unlocked, start with 99999 health.

+Commando Assault (1.3):
+Start with $9999999, all levels unlocked, start with 99999 health, start with 99 lives, infinite ammo for every gun.
+(Note: for all Commando Assault hacks, a resource folder is required, which can be found [here](https://cdn.discordapp.com/attachments/855081757664870411/880292169301241856/resource.zip)

 Drag Race Demon:
 Start with $9999, infinite fuel, infinite lives.
 (Technically, it's also possible to disable the opponent from being able to move, but I decided against it)